Can Car Insurance Companies Check Phone Records?

 What to Do If You’re Being Denied

-If your claim is being denied due to phone records, you may have more actions that you can take against the car insurance company.
+If your claim is being denied due to phone records, there might be more actions that you can take against the car insurance company.
 The government requires that car insurance companies act in good faith.
 This means that if they do not have reasonable requests or demands, or if they do not have a really good reason for denying your claim, they must process it quickly and efficiently, with or without phone records.